You are welcome to forward your question(s) to us through our 'Contact Us' column.

-Hinduism is a term given by people outside of India to indicate a cultural group of people who lived beyond river Indus (Sindhu) and followed Vedic teachings.
-Its real name is Sanatana Dharma, Eternal Principles to hold to Truth.
+Hinduism is a term given by the people of Middle East and the West to indicate a cultural group of people who lived beyond river Indus ( River Sindhu was called by Persians as Hindu and Greeks farther distorted it to Indus) and followed Vedic teachings.
+Its real name is Sanatana Dharma, Eternal Principles to hold on to the Truth.

-Explanation: The Rishis (pure hearted ancient seers of India) searched with one pointed devotion the Truth eternally present behind the multiplicity of this world and realized It in various ways.
+Explanation: The Rishis (pure hearted ancient seers of India) searched after the Truth eternally present behind the multiplicity of this world with one pointed devotion and realized It in various ways.
 Such sincere searches were made by many Rishis over several millenniums.

 Are Hindus Polytheistic, believer of many Gods with so many gods and goddesses?